tylerdr/sprinter-site/content/pages/home.md

 subtitle: '# **Discovering Tomorrow''s Technology Today**'
 missionStatement: >-
   # Our mission is to unlock human potential by leveraging the power of
-  technology to have the most positive impact.
+  technology to have the most positive impact. test
 visionStatement: >-
-  # _**We envision a world where work and life are seamlessly intertwined
+  # **_We envision a world where work and life are seamlessly intertwined
-  through the freeing power of modern technology.**_
+  through the freeing power of modern technology._**

   ![]()